-Under the supervision and with the participation of our management, including our President and Chief Executive Officer and Chief Financial Officer, we evaluated whether there were any changes in our internal control over financial reporting during the third quarter of fiscal 2019.
-Other than the hiring of additional accounting personnel and enhancements to the design of controls related to capitalized software and revenue there were no changes in our internal control over financial reporting identified in connection with the above evaluation that occurred during the third quarter of fiscal 2019 that have materially affected or are reasonably likely to materially affect, our internal control over financial reporting.
+Under the supervision and with the participation of our management, including our President and Chief Executive Officer and Chief Financial Officer, we evaluated whether there were any changes in our internal control over financial reporting during the first quarter of fiscal 2020.
+There were no changes in our internal control over financial reporting identified in connection with the above evaluation that occurred during the first quarter of fiscal 2020 that have materially affected or are reasonably likely to materially affect, our internal control over financial reporting.